-As Pretoria’s famed fine-dining destination Restaurant Mosaic at The Orient poises to permanently close its doors at the end of the month, it has also been prepping to open its legendary wine cellar to buyers.
+Pretoria’s famed fine-dining destination Restaurant Mosaic at The Orient has permanently closed its doors, and has opened its legendary wine cellar to buyers.

 Having been lucky enough to be invited into this cellar for a tasting, I can report it is an Aladdin’s cave for collectors.

 Accessed by steep stairs — sufficiently challenging to navigate without any alcohol under your belt — it is home to one of the largest private wine collections in the country and boasts a whopping 85,000 bottles from SA and beyond.

 I was mesmerised by the valuable gems in this vast cavern, which include 25 vintages of Klein Constantia Vin de Constance plus aged Bordeaux from celebrated French estates such as Château Lafite Rothschild.

 There’s also a collection of port that dates back to the 1960s, an enviable selection of brandies and plenty of French champagne, some of the finest alongside the best of the smaller growers.